Welcome to the 147th Tablescape Thursday!

 The breezes on the porch had some of the pinwheels spinning like crazy.

-I’ve been itching to use the little lawn chair votive candle holders as cupcake holders again like I did in THIS past 4th of July tablescape in 2009.
+I’ve been itching to use the little lawn chair votive candle holders as cupcake holders again like I did in a previous 4th of July tablescape in 2009.
+(2009 Tablescape can be viewed here: 4th of July Table with Flag Centerpiece)

 This time around, instead of topping the cupcakes off with flags, I added a little excitement with fireworks!

 The icing was made using a recipe my Mother-in-Law always made for her coconut cake.
-You’ll find the recipe for this yummy Seven Minute Icing HERE.
+You’ll find the recipe for this yummy Seven Minute Icing here: Seven Minute Icing.

 Sometimes I don’t like to explain my “thinking” behind a table setting.
 It feels like it distracts from the enjoyment of seeing it. lol But, it occurred to me, you might like to know why I made some of the choices I did for this table setting.